Video shows gunman target Land Rover driver in Kendall

-According to Detective Alvaro Zabaleta, a spokesman for the department, the gunman wounded Alex Vega, 45, as he was trying to park his gray 2019 Land Rover sports utility vehicle in the garage of his home near the Miami-Dade College Kendall campus.
+According to Detective Alvaro Zabaleta, a spokesman for the department, the gunman ambushed Alex Vega as he was trying to park his gray 2019 Land Rover sports utility vehicle.

 "An unknown male approached his vehicle on the driver's side and opened fire, striking Mr. Vega in the back several times," Zabaleta said in a statement, adding the gunman ran away.

-Zabaleta is asking anyone with information about the shooting to call Miami-Dade Crime Stoppers at 305-471-8477.
+Zabaleta is asking anyone with information about the shooting to call Miami-Dade Crime Stoppers at 305-471-TIPS.

 Copyright 2019 by WPLG Local10.com - All rights reserved.